great-expectations/cloud/README.md

 ### Start the Agent

-May want to run the agent outside docker if testing against a localhost backend or datasource.
+If you intend to run the agent against local services (Cloud backend or datasources) run the agent outside of the container.

 ```
 gx-agent